ljaniszewski00/AroundMe/README.md

 ## Functionalities
 * list lots of different, interesting places thanks to the integration with custom API
 * get to know all these places by reading their descriptions and seeing photos
-* mark any of them as favorite by clicking only one button
+* mark any of them as favorite by clicking only one button and save them for viewing anywhere you like
 * get a look at a built-in map where particular place is situated on the globe